Build a rock for a FastAPI app

 sudo docker rmi fastapi-hello-world:0.1-chiselled

-Update the FastAPI application
+Update the FastAPI app

 Start by opening the app.py file in a text editor and update the code to look like the following: